robotic-esp/pdt/readme.md

 Make sure you are on the `esp-master` branch.
 You can use `git branch` to check which branch you have checked out.

+Alternatively, you can get the upstream version of OMPL and add `-DPDT_UPSTREAM_OMPL` when invoking `cmake`.

 #### Boost

 Our tools depend on the `thread` and `program_options` components of [Boost](https://www.boost.org/), which were installed as dependencies of OMPL above.